 - Council officials believe the draw of over 2,000, mainly young adults into the area will provide a major boost for the local economy.

 - The news is also a timely boost for the local economy.

 - 1.1An increase or improvement: a boost in exportsMore example sentences

 - In Western Australia a team of researchers has discovered that sheep will get an increased boost of vitamin E if they're grazed on saltbush.

 - A strong continental trade for good weanlings has seen a sharp rise in live exports and a boost in return to producers of quality stock.

 - With the property boom, furniture is experiencing a parallel boost, with increased demand for antique and contemporary pieces.

-early 19th century (originally in the sense 'push from below'): of unknown origin.
+early 19th century (originally US, in sense 2 of the verb): of unknown origin.